 In historic terms, Goodyear is a relative newbie in Arizona.
 It was founded just over a century ago in 1917 as part of a land purchase executed by the famed, Akron, Ohio-based Goodyear Tire and Rubber Company.

-To assist commercial real estate investors who may be just entering the market or are beginning to grow their portfolios, Jeff Stebbings of National Bank of Arizona introduces a new small commercial real estate program.
+To assist commercial real estate investors who may be just entering the market or are beginning to grow their portfolios, Mark Stebbings of National Bank of Arizona introduces a new small commercial real estate program.

 That cautiously optimistic view of Arizona commercial real estate—current and future—is shared by real estate commercial portfolio manager Jeff Melsek, real estate commercial portfolio manager at National Bank of Arizona.